 The Apostle Paul comments on this by saying, “No unbelief made him waver regarding the promise of God, but he became strong in his faith as he offered honor to God, completely sure that God could perform what he had promised” (Romans 4:20–21).
 Faith is placing your trust in God and believing He will keep His word.

-Genuine biblical faith manifests itself in daily life.
+Genuine biblical faith manifests itself in everyday life.
 According to James, “faith without works is dead” (James 2:17).
 Love is the mechanism by which faith produces observable signs of its presence in a person’s life (Galatians 5:6).
+In other words, obedience that pleases God is motivated by faith rather than simply out of a sense of duty or responsibility.

 Where Does Faith Come From?

-Jesus is credited as being the founder of our faith in Hebrews 12.
+Jesus Christ is credited as being the founder of our faith in Hebrews 12.
 In 2 Peter 1:1, we read, “To those who have been given confidence in our God and Savior, Jesus Christ, it is as priceless as our own.”
 Faith in Jesus is a gift given to us.
 It is a gift from God to us.
 All who accept God’s grace will also receive the faith required to believe in Him.

-The core of faith is assent to the truth, and permission to any revealed truth rests ultimately on the reality of God.
-Saving faith gets its name because of the eternal life inseparably connected with it.
 Jesus becomes more valuable and precious to you and your life as you get to know Him better.
 As you get to know Him better, your faith in Him develops because He gives it to you through His word.

 Example In The New Testament